 shall give to the Seller a full opportunity to inspect and test such Goods.
 If the Seller agrees that such Goods were defective in either material or

 workmanship at the time of delivery to the Buyer the Seller shall either repair such Goods free of charge, replace such Goods (if such Goods shall

 have been paid in full) or refund to the Buyer the price thereof, but in no circumstances whatsoever, subject to any such Goods exceed the cost of

 replacement thereof or the price paid or agreed to be paid by the Buyer therefore.
 The liability of the Seller under this Clause is conditional upon the

 Buyer (i) adhering strictly to the terms of payment provided for in the contract. (ii) bringing the defect in the Goods to the attention of the Seller within

-the said period of 10 days and (iii) not attempting to repair or allowing anyone not previously approved by the Seller to repair any part or parts of the
+the said period of ONE YEAR and (iii) not attempting to repair or allowing anyone not previously approved by the Seller to repair any part or parts of the

 Goods.
 There shall be no liability on the Seller in terms of this Clause for any defects which in the opinion of the Seller occur as a result of:-